Svitlovodsk: Twin towns – sister cities

-Environment

-The area around Svetlovodsk is relatively clean.
-The city itself has several plants and trees - most notably, the rows of trees that go linear to Lenin Street.
-The area around the city is relatively clean, consisting of small villages and forests.
-The one noted polluting facility is the smelter.
-It has been operating for decades, without any pollution controls during the Soviet era, and with little control by the current Ukrainian government.
-Generations of people were exposed to heavy metals pollution, though no definite studies have been carried out on the same.

-The reservoir has been polluted for years.
-In the summertime, green algae takes over parts of it, producing fish-kills and introducing odors to the area.

 Transportation

 Transportation through the city is primarily through private-run bus lines with mini-buses, although the main buses still run.
 There is a working bus station near the east side of town.
 There is also a bus depot near the dam, as well as a train that runs along the dam and goes to the village.

 Highlights of the city

-The town hall is in the "Old Svitlovodsk" area and the eternal fire memorial is just below near the airplane memorial.
+The town hall is in the Old Svitlovodsk area and the eternal fire memorial is just below near the airplane memorial.

-The city is a birthplace of the Soviet cosmonaut Yuri Malenchenko and Ukrainian politician Mykola Martynenko.
+The city is the birthplace of the Soviet cosmonaut Yuri Malenchenko and Ukrainian politician Mykola Martynenko.